cursorless-dev/cursorless/docs/test-case-recorder.md

 1. Issue `"cursorless record"` command again to stop recording
    - `Stopped recording test cases` is shown
    - You can also just stop the debugger or close the debug window

+### Navigation map tests

+If you want to check how the navigation map gets updated in response to changes, you can instead say "cursorless record navigation", and then you need to issue two commands in one phrase each time.
+The second command should be of the form "take air" (or another decorated mark), and will tell the test case recorder which decorated mark we're checking.

 ## Run recorded tests